KohlbacherLab/bwhc-backend/docker/README.md

   -e ZPM_SITE=Tübungen \
   -v /PATH/TO/HOST/DIR/bwhc_config:/bwhc_config \
   -v /PATH/TO/HOST/DIR/bwhc_data:/bwhc_data \
+  --user UserID[:GroupID] \
   ghcr.io/kohlbacherlab/bwhc-backend:1.0-snapshot-broker-connector
 ```

-Please be aware to replace `PATH/TO/HOST/DIR` with correct directory on your server.
+Please be aware to replace `PATH/TO/HOST/DIR` with correct directory on your server, and also set the UserId (and GroupId).

 ### Running the container using Docker compose